Alpenglow88/oTTo/README.md

 OTTO could not have been put together without the help of many people along the way.

 This isn't complete or perfect but hey, nothing ever is!
 If you want to contribute to OTTO that would be great!
-There will be contributor guidelines etc etc up here soon but please do contribute in any way that makes this a better tool or teaching/learning aid :blush: Just branch out and raise a PR for any changes or additions!
+Please do contribute in any way that makes this a better tool or teaching/learning aid :blush: All we ask is that you follow the normal kind of things, [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.MD) and then you can win a place on the coveted List of Contributors! (*"ooo, it's so shiny!"*)

 Contributors: